Flowpack/Flowpack.GoogleApiClient/README.md

 # flowpack-googleapiclient

-A package that provides authentication and helpers for the Google Api Client to other Neos Flow & CMS packages.
+A package that provides Neos Flow & CMS packages with authentication and helpers for the Google API Client.

 ## Installation

-Add the dependency to your site package like this
+Add the dependency to your site package like this:

     composer require --no-update flowpack/googleapiclient

-And then run `composer update` in your projects root folder.
+And then run `composer update` in your project's root folder.

 ## Configuration

 ### Authentication

-First retrieve your `auth.json` from [Google](https://cloud.google.com/docs/authentication/production).
+First retrieve your `auth.json` file from [Google](https://cloud.google.com/docs/authentication/production).

-To allow the api client to authenticate you either have to store the credentials via the following command:
+To allow the API client to authenticate, you either have to store the credentials via the following command:

     ./flow googleapi:storecredentials auth.json